Dieter Rams and his 10 Design Commandments

 7. Good Design is durable

 It is nothing trendy that might be out-of-date tomorrow.
-This is one of the major differences between well-designed products and trivial objects for a waste-producing society.
+This is one of the major differences between well-designed products and trivial objects in a waste-producing society.
 Waste must no longer be tolerated.

 8. Good Design is thorough to the last detail

-Design must contribute towards a stable environment and a sensible use of raw materials.
-This means considering not only actual pollution, but also the visual pollution and destruction of our environment.
+Design must contribute toward a stable environment and sensible use of raw materials.
+This means considering not only actual pollution but also the visual pollution and destruction of our environment.

 10. Good Design is as little design as possible